 Of course, looks aren’t everything.
-And this jersey certainly performs in raceday environments thanks to its 3D mesh construction, which does a great job at managing moisture and regulating temperatures through your entire ride.
+And this jersey certainly performs in race day environments thanks to its 3D mesh construction, which does a great job at managing moisture and regulating temperatures throughout your entire ride.

 A nice feature is the fourth hidden waterproof pocket, where you can store any valuables you need to take on your ride.
 I really like the saffron and khaki color options on this Le Col jersey.

 A strong-performing racing jersey, the Rapha Pro Team Flyweight jersey delivers excellent moisture management and a comfortable fit for a second skin.

 This jersey was really designed for those hot days, where the wrong jersey could cause irritation once you start sweating.

 Rapha’s jersey uses two main fabrics that help with its performance and comfort.
 The main fabric is a blend of 86% polyester and 14% nylon, which is super lightweight and offers great ventilation and aerodynamics.

 The back of the jersey is an alternative polyester fabric that also provides UPF 40 sun protection.